robcarver17/pysystemtrade/docs/userguide.md

 - `get_instrument_currency`: Returns str
 - `_get_fx_data(currency1, currency2)`  Returns Tx1 pandas data frame of exchange rates

-You should not override get_fx_for_instrument, or any of the other private fx related methods.
-Once you've created a _get_fx_data method, then the methods in the Data () base class will interact to give the correct fx rate when external objects call get_fx_for_instrument(); handling cross rates and working them out as needed.
+You should not override `get_fx_for_instrument`, or any of the other private fx related methods.
+Once you've created a `_get_fx_data method`, then the methods in the `Data` base class will interact to give the correct fx rate when external objects call `get_fx_for_instrument()`; handling cross rates and working them out as needed.

-Finally data methods should not do any caching and store results that are read in.
+Finally data methods should not do any caching.
 [Caching](#caching) is done within the system.

 #### Creating a new type of data (or extending an existing one)

-Here is an annotated extract of the FuturesData class illustrating how it extends Data:
+Here is an annotated extract of the `FuturesData` class illustrating how it extends `Data`:

 ```python